 An executor’s role begins by notifying creditors about the opening of the estate and informing beneficiaries as well.
 The executor then takes on the task of finding all of the different assets inside the estate.
 This can include collectibles, jewelry, personal property, real estate, and more.

 The executor, however, does not have the responsibility to manage non-probate property, such as proceeds from a life insurance policy that will pass directly to a beneficiary the deceased individual has already named.
 The executor then inventories all of these materials and compares them against creditor claims and debts of the estate.

 In priority order, that executor then must begin paying out these creditor claims before any remaining funds can be passed on to an estate beneficiary.
 This can be frustrating for beneficiaries who anticipated that the process would be much easier but it is still the responsibility of the executor to uphold the law and to process things in priority order.
 Some executors do not feel confident serving in this role on their own or are worried about the exposure to personal liability.

-Hiring an executor duties attorney can help to clarify many of the most common questions presented with typical Indiana estates and can add a layer of authority to the decisions made by the executor.
+Hiring an executor duties attorney in Indiana can help to clarify many of the most common questions presented with typical Indiana estates and can add a layer of authority to the decisions made by the executor.
 Most executors want to close out probate as quickly as possible and allow beneficiaries to receive assets that the deceased intended for them.